 - to organises talks and lectures on a wide range of garden related subjects;

 - to publish three Newsletters a year to keep members informed of the latest news and forthcoming events;

 - to publish an illustrated academic Journal with articles that add to the understanding and enjoyment of parks and gardens.

-At the Annual General Meeting, the accounts for the previous year are adopted and Council members are elected by members.
+At the Annual General Meeting, the accounts for the previous year are adopted and Trustees are elected by members.

 Avon Gardens Trust is one of 36 county gardens trusts and all are members of the The Gardens Trust.

-The Council of Management meets about four times a year with additional meetings being held when necessary.
+The Trustees meet about four times a year with additional meetings being held when necessary.

 The Trustees are as follows: